EQUINE SUPPORT PROGRAMS

 VIEW OUR PROGRAMS OVERVIEW SHEET (PDF)

 VIEW OUR BEAMING QUICK FACTS SHEET (PDF)

 New riders: Watch our New Rider Overview Video here New volunteers: Watch our New Volunteer Overview Video here

 >>To sign up for any of our programs, please complete the Participant Forms here.

 Partners in Riding

-In collaboration with area school districts, BEAMING works with special education personnel to identify students that will potentially benefit from BEAMING’S adaptive physical education and equine experiences.
-This is a six-week, spring/fall partnership serving elementary and middle school age students with differing abilities.
+In collaboration with area school districts, wework with special education personnel to identify students who will benefit from BEAMING’S adaptive physical education and equine experiences.
+This is a 12-week, spring/fall partnership serving elementary and middle school age students with differing abilities.

 Saddle Up for Success

-BEAMING offers private rides to groups of 4-5 riders of similar age and ability, ages 5 to adult.
-Rider challenges may include, but are not limited to autism, cognitive development, visual impairments, hemiplegia and/or degenerative central nervous system disorders.
-Participants are exposed to grooming, riding and 30 minute off-lesson.
+BEAMING offers sessions for individuals and groups of up to fiveparticipants of similar age and ability.
+Participant challenges may include, but are not limitedto autism, cognitive development, visual impairments, hemiplegia and/or degenerative central nervous system disorders.
+Participants are exposed to grooming, riding and fun barn activities.

 Riding in the Moment